 Applying to the Trent Anthropology Graduate Program

 Figure out what it is you want to study/research.
 The more specific you are about your intended area of research, the better.
-For example, you cannot say you want to study simply ‘Landscape Archaeology’ or ‘the Romans’.
+For example, you cannot say that you want to study simply ‘Landscape Archaeology’, ‘the Romans’, or ‘Archaeological Science’.
 A specific area of study would be ‘Wendat territoriality’ or ‘The impact of climate fluctuation on Late Classic Maya political instability’.
-Decide what interests you most about your field and start brainstorming before you consider applying to grad school.
+Decide what interests you most, start brainstorming before you consider applying to grad school, and contact a prospective supervisors before you apply - the strongest applications come from students that have discussed specific projects with a prospective supervisor.
 You will need to clearly articulate your ideas in your Plan of Study when you apply to graduate school.
 If you are interested in applying to Trent, these steps are strongly recommended:

 - Review the different faculty associated with the program.

 - Read an article or recent publication authored by the professor you are interested in working with; this will give you an idea of their current research and interests and whether you would fit well with their area of expertise.
 You do not need to find an exact match, but at least a professor with a solid foundation in your proposed area.